neurofen/bubble/README.md

 Examples
 --------

-- git clone git@github.com:neurofen/bubble.git
-- cd bubble
-- bundle install
-- rake
-- chmod a+x bin/bubble.rb
 - bin/bubble.rb 'data/works.xml' 'test_out'

 Requirements
 ------------

-The RedBubble system has many digital images often taken with a camera.
-We have exported EXIF data from a selection of these images.
+Digital images are often stored with camera information in an xml format.
-Your task is to create a set of static HTML files to allow a user to browse these images.
+Using this xml feed, create a set of static HTML files to allow a user to browse these images.

-Create a batch processor that takes the input file and produces a single HTML file (based on the output template given with this test) for each camera make, camera model and also an index.

 The index HTML page must contain:
 - Thumbnail images for the first 10 work